serenity-rs/songbird/README.md

 This is a required dependency.
 Songbird cannot work without it.

-- youtube-dl / yt-dlp / (similar forks) - Audio/Video download tool.
+- yt-dlp / youtube-dl / (similar forks) - Audio/Video download tool.
+yt-dlp can be installed [according to the installation instructions on the main repo].
-You can install the tool with Python's package manager, pip, which we recommend for youtube-dl.
+You can install youtube-dl with Python's package manager, pip, which we recommend for youtube-dl.
 You can do it with the command `pip install youtube_dl`.
 Alternatively, you can install it with your system's package manager, `apt install youtube-dl` on Ubuntu or `pacman -S youtube-dl` on Arch Linux.

-This is an optional dependency.
+This is an optional dependency for users, but is required as a dev-dependency.
 It allows Songbird to download audio/video sources from the Internet from a variety of webpages, which it will convert to the Opus audio format Discord uses.

 ## Examples
 Full examples showing various types of functionality and integrations can be found in [this crate's examples directory].